AntikerlabAfrica/AntikerlabPublicSource-License/README.md

 # AntikerlabAfricaPublicSource-License
-Antikerlab Public Source License (AAPSL)
+Antikerlab Africa Public Source License (AAPSL)

 Upload for Review by 3rd Party (All Pipo on Github)